happy-machine/FastQL/README.md

 ## FastQL API

 Spin up a blazing fast rust GraphQL server in one line of python code.
+It is built for serving up ML models and can therefore only enforce a flat schema.

 **NB.
 This is currently prototype only, not suitable for production.**